ERC-CASCAde/MoniPolyABC/README.md

 # MoniPolyABC

-Contains source codes for MoniPoly ABC System (https://eprint.iacr.org/2020/587.pdf) at 128-bit and 256-bit security levels.
+MoniPoly ABC system is an efficient multi-show ABC system that supports show proofs on AND, OR, ANY and the corresponding negation statements.
+MoniPoly ABC has tight security reduction and offers constant-size presentation protocols.
+The article can be accessed from https://eprint.iacr.org/2020/587.pdf

-This work was supported in part by the European Research Council Starting Grant "Confidentiality-Preserving Security Assurance (CASCAde)" under Grant GA n◦716980.
+The project is supported by the European Research Council (ERC) under grant agreement no. 716980.